-Boundary layers may be either laminar, or turbulent depending on the value of the Reynolds number.
+Boundary layers may be either laminar or turbulent, depending on the value of the Reynolds number.

-Also here the Reynolds number represents the ratio of inertia forces to viscous forces and is a convenient parameter for predicting if a flow condition will be laminar or turbulent.
+Also, here the Reynolds number represents the ratio of inertia forces to viscous forces and is a convenient parameter for predicting if a flow condition will be laminar or turbulent.
 It is defined as:

-in which V is the mean flow velocity, D a characteristic linear dimension, ρ fluid density, μ dynamic viscosity, and ν kinematic viscosity.
+in which V is the mean flow velocity, D is a characteristic linear dimension, ρ fluid density, μ dynamic viscosity, and ν kinematic viscosity.

 The external flow reacts to the edge of the boundary layer just as it would to the physical surface of an object.
 So the boundary layer gives any object an “effective” shape which is usually slightly different from the physical shape.
 We define the thickness of the boundary layer as the distance from the wall to the point where the velocity is 99% of the “free stream” velocity.

-See also: Boundary layer thickness
+See also: Boundary layer thickness.

-See also: Tube in crossflow – external flow
+See also: Tube in crossflow – external flow.

 Special reference: Schlichting Herrmann, Gersten Klaus.
 Boundary-Layer Theory, Springer-Verlag Berlin Heidelberg, 2000, ISBN: 978-3-540-66270-9